Elin-Modding-Resources/Elin.Docs/ja/articles/10_Source Sheets/localization.md

 ## Note

-Using `json` for translation only works for source sheets; it isn't suitable for drama sheet or dialogue sheet.
+Using `json` for translation only works for source sheets; it isn't suitable for drama sheet or dialog sheet.